shin1m/recyclone/README.md

 * High memory overhead - each object has at least 64 bytes of overhead.
 * No compaction
 * No drop-in replacement for new & delete

+# Thread Suspension Modes

+## Preemptive Suspension

+This mode uses SIGUSR1 & SIGUSR2 or SuspendThread().

+## Cooperative Suspension

+This mode uses epoch points and epoch regions which does not require signals.

 # How to